jabpe/DIT261/LabB/LabB.md

 We ran the benchmarks on two different machines: one with an i7 Dual-Core processor and one with an i7 Quad-Core processor.

 For 100 benchmark runs, running the benchmark takes 77.02 seconds on the Dual-Core and 81.77 seconds on the quad core.
-When we parallelize the solving of the various puzzles, the speedup is fairly small: solving the puzzles in parallel takes 47.50s.
+When we parallelize the solving of the various puzzles, the speedup is fairly small: solving the puzzles in parallel takes 47.50s on the dual core and 55s on the quad core.
 The reason can be found when looking at how long each puzzle takes to solve:
 ```

 i7 Dual-Core
-===
+   ====
 {77023483,
  [{wildcat,0.42735},
   {diabolical,53.09819},